wookayin/tensorboard-tools/README.md

 ## `tb`: Launch TensorBoard

-The CLI arguments of `tensorboard` does suck.
+The CLI arguments of `tensorboard` sucks.
 We can launch it more easily:

 ```
 tb logdir/1 logdir/shell_expansion/*